geirskogul/fysetc_erb_canboot_fix/README.md

 > sudo make flash FLASH_DEVICE=2e8a:0003

-if this does not work, reset the board again, hit "up" on the arrow keys in your terminal client of choice to reload the last command, and try again
+if this does not work, reset the board again, hit "up" on the arrow keys in your terminal client of choice to reload the last command, and try again.

+if this STILL does not work, unplug the ERB, hold the BOOTSEL button, and while holding that button down, plug it back in

 --------------------------------------------